 On the other hand, if all you have is examples, but you don’t have a very good explanation, that works, too.

-Just follow up your lead sentence with a bunch of good examples, and your point is well-made.
+Just follow up your topic sentence with a bunch of good examples, and your point is well-made.

 Don’t worry about concluding sentences or transitions.